|Category||Administration and Management|

 - the potential sanctions if an allegation is upheld, and

-- their right to decline to participate in the investigation.
+- their right to decline to participate in the investigation and the implications of this, including that the investigation will proceed without their input.

 - Investigations shall conclude with a report detailing the investigator’s conclusions which may include findings:

-- that the investigation has been unable to determine whether sexual misconduct has occurred but considers the matter should be left open.
+- that the investigation has been unable to determine whether sexual misconduct has occurred but considers the matter should be left open pending the possibility of further evidence becoming available.

-- interim measures that have been established may remain in place unless cancelled by the Proctor on the advice of SMART, and
+- interim measures that have been established for students remain in place unless cancelled by the Proctor or Head of Residential College on the advice of SMART, and

-- the Proctor or Director of Human Resources (as the case may be) may impose further or alternative interim measures which are considered appropriate to manage the situation on an ongoing basis having regard to the interests of any affected party, any respondent parties, interests of any others involved in the matter and the interests of the wider University community.
+- the Proctor, Head of Residential College or Director of Human Resources (as the case may be) may impose further or alternative protective measures which are considered appropriate to manage the situation on an ongoing basis having regard to the interests of any affected party, any respondent parties, interests of any others involved in the matter and the interests of the wider University community.

 - In the event that the investigation has concluded that sexual misconduct has occurred:

-- the Proctor may exercise their powers under the Discipline Statute to impose an appropriate penalty on a student or may refer the matter to the Provost for determination or further referral to the Vice-Chancellor, or
+- the Proctor may exercise their powers under the Student Conduct Statute to impose an appropriate penalty on a student or may refer the matter to the Provost for determination or further referral to the Vice-Chancellor, and/or

 - the Director of Human Resources may cause appropriate steps to be taken under a staff member’s employment agreement or contract.

-- Any action taken against a student shall be taken under the Discipline Statute 2011.
+- Any action taken against a student shall be taken under the Student Conduct Statute 2021 and/or Residential College rules.

 - Any action against a staff member or independent contractor shall be in accordance with their employment agreement/contract, University policy and employment law and taken by those with the authority to do so.